ZuzanaTrayling/ZuzanaTrayling/README.md

 - 👋 Hi, I’m @ZuzanaTrayling
 - 👀 I’m interested in solving problems 😊
-- 🌱 I’m currently learning python fundemental stage with bootcamp starting 20/11/23🥳
+- 🌱 I’m currently learning python fundemental stage in software engineering (bootcamp started 20/11/23🥳)
 - 💞️ I’m looking to collaborate on new projects while I developedig my skills
 - 📫 How to reach me. i will get back to this later 🙌☺️